wp-plugins/wp-multi-slider/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Multi slider is an awesome, super lightweight plugin for your wordpress website.
-By installing this plugin you will get a awesome slider
+By installing this plugin you will get 4 types awesome slider.

 == Description ==